-Violence, corruption and brutal human rights violations… The worldwide war on drugs is a seemingly endless struggle against the lucrative illicit markets dominated by organized crime.
+Violence, corruption and brutal human rights violations… The worldwide war on drugs is an outdrawn struggle against the lucrative illicit markets dominated by organized crime.
 For example, the illegal narcotics industry in Latin America accounts for hundreds of billions of US dollars every year.

 The illegal drugs are routed through Mexico and Central America to the US; and via West Africa, for example, on to Europe.